zextras/sps-carbonio-ha-ansible-setup/carbonio_ldap/README.md

 # Ansible Collection - zxbot.carbonio_ldap

-An ansible collection to install Multi Master LDAP part of Carbonio HA
+An ansible collection to install Multi Master LDAP part of Carbonio Cluster Services Redundancy

 To install Multi Master LDAP using this collection you have to modify the masterDirectoryServers group in the inventory file.
 It supports only FQDN.